 IT managed service providers use JYNI to configure Jynis — AI agents — to find business owners in the verticals where their MSP has the most expertise.
 A medical MSP configures Jynis to find practice owners in healthcare.
 A construction IT specialist targets construction companies and specialty trades in their region.

-The Jynis deliver verified direct phone numbers and email addresses for business owners — exclusive to that MSP's account.
+The Jynis surface direct phone numbers and email addresses (phone + email checked) for business owners — private to that MSP's account; JYNI does not resell your pipeline.
 Automated email sequences introduce the MSP with industry-specific IT content, share compliance checklists or security insights, and maintain contact over 90–180 days without daily rep involvement.
 When a business owner responds — describing a current IT problem, asking for a quote, or booking an assessment — the conversation routes to the MSP team immediately.
+The result is the one thing reactive, referral-dependent MSPs never have: a predictable pipeline of owners who hear from you before the crisis, so you win on relationship and timing instead of racing competitors to a business that is already shopping.